rxnlabs/wc-authorize.net-pro/readme.txt

 = 6.0.7 =
 * Updated "WC tested up to" header to 8.3
 * Updated compatibility info to WordPress 6.4
+* Updated Freemius SDK to 2.6.0
 * Declared incompatibility with cart and checkout blocks
+* Added email to refund request
 * Added "Line Items" option
-* Updated Freemius SDK to 2.6.0

 = 6.0.6 =
 * Updated "WC tested up to" header to 8.2